rpkg-dev/pkgpurl/pkgdown/index.md

     If you use [styler](https://styler.r-lib.org/) to auto-format your code globally by [setting `knitr::opts_chunk$set(tidy = "styler")`](https://styler.r-lib.org/articles/third-party-integrations.html), you can still opt-out on a per-chunk basis by setting [`tidy = FALSE`](https://github.com/r-lib/styler/releases/tag/v1.5.1).
 This gives pleasant flexibility.

-Unfortunately, there are also a few **drawbacks** of the R Markdown format:
+Unfortunately, there are also a few notable **drawbacks** of the R Markdown format:

 -   **Additional workflow step**